oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

 ### Authorization Request {#authorization-request}

+To begin the authorization request, the client builds the authorization request URI by adding parameters to the authorization server's authorization endpoint URI.

+Without a client secret, public clients would be susceptible to an authorization code interception attack, where an attacker is able to intercept the authorization response through various means and use the authorization code to obtain an access token.
+To protect against this attack, as well as to protect against CSRF attacks, the client first generates a unique secret per authorization request, which it can later use along with the authorization code to prove that the application using the authorization code is the same application that requested it.
+This practice is known as "Proof-Key for Code Exchange", or PKCE, after the OAuth 2.0 extension ({{RFC7636}}) where it was originally developed.

-#### Client Creates a Code Verifier
+#### Client Creates a PKCE Code Verifier

-The client first creates a code verifier, "code_verifier", for each Authorization Request, in the following manner:
+The client first creates a PKCE code verifier, `code_verifier`, for each Authorization Request, in the following manner:

     code_verifier = high-entropy cryptographic random STRING using the